 Before going into detail about the different categories, I will mention that it is possible to upgrade the video card on most desktops.
 All modern systems should use the PCI-Express graphics card slot, also referred to as a x16 slot.
 There are several version of PCI-Express from 1.0 to 3.0.
 The higher versions offer faster bandwidth but they are all backward compatible so a PCI-Express 3.0 card will work in a PCI-Express 1.0 slot.
 Older systems used AGP but this has been discontinued in favor of the new slot.
 Be sure you know which your PC uses before buying one.
 Also, be sure to know what the wattage is of the computer's power supply as this will likely determine what kind of card can be installed.

 Casual computing tends to be those tasks related to using the computer for word processing, web browsing, watching a video or listening to music.
 None of these tasks requires much video processing power at all.
 For this category of computing any choice of video processor will work.
-It can be integrated into the computer system or be an expansion card.
+It can be integrated into the computer system or be a dedicated card.
 The only exception to this is high definition video such as Blu-ray.
 For this, an integrated solution rated for HD video is important but most now are capable of this.
 Now, many casual computing people may also want to do some editing of home videos for posting on the web or sending to friends and family.
 Those looking at this may want to consider getting an Intel based system with HD Graphics for support of Quick Sync Video which is very efficient at transcoding digital video.
 Of course, AMD's graphics integrated into their APU products offer a bit more flexibility in terms of accelerating non-3D programs.

 Individuals looking to do graphic design or even video editing will want a few more features with the video card.
 For graphic designs, it is generally good to have higher resolution capability.
 Many high-end displays can support up to 2560 by 1600 resolutions allowing for more visible detail.
 Another feature that may be of interest is multi-monitor support.
 This allows the graphics card to support two or more computer displays at once expanding the graphical workspace.
 For extremely high resolution displays such as 4K Displays , you may be required to have a DisplayPort connector on the graphics card.
 (Note: Apple computers use a port referred to as Thunderbolt that is compatible with DisplayPort displays.)
 Check the monitor for requirements.

 Photoshop CS4 and later users can gain benefits from having a 3D accelerator to boost performance.
 At this point, the boost is more dependent upon the speed and amount of video memory than it is on the graphics processors.
 It is recommended to have at least 1GB of dedicate memory on a graphics card with 2GB or more being preferred.
-There are other tasks that can also benefit from a dedicated graphics card.
-For more information, check out my Using a Graphics Card For More Than 3D Graphics article.

 Individuals looking to do video editing also have additional needs to those of casual computing.
 This is especially true for transfering older analog video to the computer.
 They will want a feature called video-in/video-out or VIVO.
 This allows a video source to be plugged into the computer for digitizing of analog video sources such as VHS or older digital video tapes as well as exporting a video signal back to those devices.
 This feature is not common in many video cards today and is instead offloaded to USB based peripherals that are designed to digitize the video.